The Real Reasons Central Banks Buy Gold (This May Surprise You)

 These days, Paulson is again bearish on housing, though stops short of calling it something that could trigger a financial crisis as it did in 2007 and 2008.
 Data seems to disagree, however.
 In just a few years, home prices in the U.S. surged by over 40%, and long-term mortgage rates recently passed 6% for the first time since 2008.

-As for gold, Paulson forecasted that persistent inflation would necessitate higher rates and cause a move away from cash and bonds into gold.
+As for gold, Paulson forecasted that persistent inflation would necessitate higher rates and cause a move away from cash into gold.
 This suggests he might be expecting the price to surge in the near-term.
 He likewise highlighted that gold has posted smaller losses this year compared to either stocks or bonds.

 One thing Paulson is keeping an eye on in the gold market is how fruitful the Fed’s efforts to combat inflation are.
 Should they fail, it will result in a loss of confidence in the central bank, increase inflation expectations and further strengthen the long-term case for gold – not that gold’s long-term prospects need any strengthening.2022, central banks, Featured, gold as investment, gold demand